A Very Vintage Christmas

 If you don't already have a growing Christmas village collection, consider starting one this year.
 The tradition of tiny structures for Christmas decor can be traced all the way back to the 17th century, but the charming ceramic houses and stores you know and love kicked off in the 1970s.
 Today, there are various groups and chat rooms where Christmas village enthusiasts share their tips and tricks for creating elaborate setups.

 Opt for Blow Mold Lawn Ornaments

 If you have ever been to or seen photos of Dyker Heights Christmas lights, then you’re familiar with blow mold Christmas decorations.
 The playful plastic figurines first popped up on the market in the 1930s.
 Although many folks today like inflatables, we believe there’s enough room on the lawn for both.

 Hang Big and Bold Lights

-Tiny warm white lights are most common nowadays—on the tree and outside—but why not decorate with some retro flare?
-The big colorful lightbulbs you remember from previous decades are now available in eco-friendly LED bulbs (like these from Target).
-The burst of color outlining your house will make you standout from everyone else on the block.
+Tiny warm white lights are most common nowadays—on the tree and outside—but why not decorate with some retro flair?
+The big colorful light bulbs you remember from previous decades are now available in eco-friendly LED bulbs .
+The burst of color outlining your house will make your home stand out from everyone else’s on the block.

 Send Christmas Cards in the Mail

 Virtual Christmas greetings get the job done, but they aren’t nearly as sentimental as old-fashioned handwritten cards.
 Crisp stationery and seasonal stamps never fail to spread holiday cheer.
-Get a boxed card set (like this one from Amazon) or take a picture with your kids (or pet!) and incorporate it into a personalized greeting for everyone on your mailing list.
+Buy a boxed card set (like these funny Hallmark Shoebox greetings), or take a picture with your kids (or pet!) and incorporate it into a personalized greeting for everyone on your mailing list.